tonsky/katybot/README.md

 #### Starting

-Best way to start Katybot is to use `lein repl`, this way `repl_helper.clj` will be loaded automatically with a bunch of useful fns.
+Best way to start Katybot is to use `lein repl`, this way `repl.clj` will be loaded automatically with a bunch of useful fns.

 To test Katybot in console:

-    katybot.repl-helper=> (test-console)
+    katybot.repl=> (test-console)

 To run her in Campfire, define following env variables before runnig `lein repl`: